KF-R/Entro.py/README.md

 <hr/>

 ### Thanks and notes:
-If you're looking for the definitive remake of Chaos, look no further than Richard Quirk's outstanding android version (<a href="https://play.google.com/store/apps/details?id=chaos.app">available at the Play Store</a>).
+If you're looking for the definitive remake of Chaos, look no further than Richard Quirk's outstanding android version (available <a href="https://play.google.com/store/apps/details?id=chaos.app">here</a> at the Google Play Store</a>).
 I'm very grateful for this version keeping Chaos alive and well, not to mention widely available.

 Thanks also to this Chaos disassembly project that I stumbled across at: https://zxnet.co.uk/spectrum/chaos/